 Will I be penalized if my application is missing materials, such as transcripts or other documents?
 Will this cause me to miss a deadline?

-For example, if your AMCAS application for School A was received before its October 15 application deadline, but one of your transcripts was received on October 30, one day after School A's transcript deadline, AMCAS will not transmit your application to the school.
+For example, if your AMCAS application for School A was received before its October 15 application deadline, but one of your transcripts was received on October 30, one day after School A's transcript deadline, tge AMCAS program will not transmit your application to the school.
 You have missed the deadline, and you are not eligible for a refund.

-To prevent these delays from occurring, you should use the AMCAS Transcript Request Form when requesting that official transcripts be sent to AMCAS in support of your application.
+To prevent these delays from occurring, you should use the AMCAS Transcript Request Form when requesting that official transcripts be sent to the AMCAS program in support of your application.
 You can find this form in the Schools Attended section of the application.
-This form, which registrars submit to AMCAS alongside the requested official transcript(s), includes the AAMC ID, the Alternate ID identified by the applicant as being used by the transcript-issuing institution, and other information helpful to the matching process.
+This form, which registrars submit to the AMCAS program alongside the requested official transcript(s), includes the AAMC ID, the Alternate ID identified by the applicant as being used by the transcript-issuing institution, and other information helpful to the matching process.

 What is Certification?